 Vitamin B is only found in animal foods, so vegans must eat food fortified with B12.
 Examples include cow's milk, eggs, nutritional yeast flakes, fortified soy milk, and fortified cereals.
 Your health care provider or nutritionist may also recommend supplemental vitamin B12 to make sure your body gets enough.

 Iodine is a mineral that helps your body's metabolism.
-Plant–based diets can be low in iodine, so vegans should use iodized salt in recipes that call for salt.
+Plant–based diets can be low in iodine, so vegans should try to use iodized salt in recipes that call for salt.
 Seaweed (the type that wraps up sushi) is also a good source of iodine.

 How can I convince my parents that being a vegetarian is healthy and right for me?

 Your parents may be worried that you are choosing to follow a vegetarian diet without knowing how to do it in a healthy way.
 If you can explain your plans to stay healthy and your reasons for wanting to become a vegetarian, your parents may be more likely to understand.
 You still might need to give them time to accept your new diet.
 Read vegetarian cookbooks or nutritional information with your parents and offer to help with the shopping and cooking.